VyniosNikolaos/RenameExtension/README.md

 ![Python 3.13]
 ![License MIT]

-> Batch-capitalize the first letter of every file & folder in a directory (cross-platform).
+> Batch-replace the extension of every file in a directory (cross-platform).

 ## 🚀 Features